-Thank you for your interest in volunteering, chaperoning, and/or visiting at Hamadeh Educational Services' Public School Academies.
+Thank you for your interest in volunteering your time at Hamadeh Educational Services' Public School Academies.
 The following rules and policies have been designed to help you become familiar with our policies and to be used as a guide as you volunteer your services with us.

-The school Administration strongly values its volunteers, chaperones, and visitors and expects them to be role models and a positive influence on our students and staff.
-To ensure a clear understanding between the Administration and volunteers/chaperones/visitors, we kindly ask you to comply with the following rules and policies:
+The school Administration strongly values its volunteers, and expects of them to be role models and a positive influence on our students and staff.
+To ensure a clear understanding between the Administration and volunteers, we kindly ask volunteers to comply with the following rules and policies and to sign and return the Volunteer/Chaperone Form if they have not done so:

-VOLUNTEERS/CHAPERONES/VISIRS MUST:
+VOLUNTEERS/CHAPERONES MUST